CarlaLlama/BrickSiteTutorial/readme.md

 app.listen(4242, () => console.log('Running on port 4242'));
 ```

-### A brief explanation:
+Let's break down what we have just done.

-This is the shell of the endpoint we'll be sending a POST request to from the frontend:
+This is the shell of the endpoint we'll be sending a POST request to, from the frontend:
 ```
 app.post('/create-checkout-session', async (req, res) => {
 	// Stuff goes here
 });
 ```
-Inside this request we will create the Checkout Session with Stripe, and return the Session id, which the frontend will use to redirect to Stripe's checkout page:
+Inside this request, we'll create the Checkout Session with Stripe, and return the Session id, which the frontend will use to redirect to Stripe's checkout page:

 ```
 const session = await stripe.checkout.sessions.create({